peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## DSYNC Scheme Registration

-IANA has created and will maintain the following new registry in the "Domain Name System (DNS) Parameters" registry group:
+IANA is requested to create and maintain the following new registry in the "Domain Name System (DNS) Parameters" registry group:

 Name
 : DSYNC: Location of Synchronization Endpoints